Commander Blert Blach was no fool.

 She was probably looking for her lady in the forest.

 She might be disappointed I'm back.
-That's probably why she seemed mad at first.
+I say that's why she seemed mad at first.

 "So you don't care if I disappear or not," I stated.